 The panel included Renee Schneider, Ph.D., VP of Clinical Quality, Lyra Health, Rebekah Wheeler, MPH, Certified Nurse Midwife & Lead Cleo Guide, Cleo, and Amy Tucker, Perinatal Mental Health Specialist and Cleo Guide, Cleo.
 These experts gave specific tips on how to support expecting parents and parents with young children and help them navigate their children's emotional needs during this pandemic and the transition back to school.
 Below is a recap of the discussion.

-Working Parents Are Feeling the Strain
+How Are Working Parents Feeling the Strain?

-We’d love to show you how Cleo can help support your working families with 1:1 guidance from trusted experts, evidence-based programs that drive results, and a personalized app with every family benefit in one place.
+We at Cleo also have a future of work section on our website, full of blog posts, webinars, and helpful resources.
+In addition, Cleo is offering a fast-track product with six months of support for new and expecting parents.
+And, we have recently introduced Cleo Care powered by UrbanSitter to help parents get back to work.We’d love to show you how Cleo can help support your working families with 1:1 guidance from trusted experts, evidence-based programs that drive results, and a personalized app with every family benefit in one place.
 Please register for a demo today.